Southparketeer/SLAM-Large-Dense-Scene-Real-Time-3D-Reconstruction/README.md

 # SLAM Large Dense Scene Real-time 3D Reconstruction
 GPU based camera tracking volumetric fusion and rendering.
-* Camera Tracking: Track camera poses in real-time by registering incoming depth image to the TSDF-generated depth map.
+* Camera Tracking: Track pose in real-time by registering incoming depth image to the TSDF-generated depth map.
 * Volumetric Fusion: With the updated camera pose, fuse the new income depth to the fused TSDF volume in real-time.
 * Volumetric Rendering: Render the fused TSDF volume in real-time.